 What do you need to do now?

-To understand what is required from conditions you should read the condition and reason carefully and in full.
-If you are unsure of the requirements of the condition contact Planning Services.
+If you are unsure of the requirements of the condition, contact Planning Services.

 Where details submitted are inadequate, the Council will reject applications for condition compliance.
 A condition is only discharged when written approval is given by Planning Services.